Finnoo – the new sustainable, green maritime area

 Finnoo development will create a totally new and exciting seaside mixed-use community that will meet the highest sustainability goals.

 High-rise buildings in the heart of the development, top-end multi-family housing by the seashore, lush parks, nature sanctuaries and shore line boardwalks ‒ Finnoo is the new Espoo at its very best.

 Finnoo can be characterised by its location, the last undeveloped costal area in the Metropolitan Region running from beautiful archipelago seashore to pine-growing granite hills.
 Finnoo will have great connections to make sure it can be reached by all and by all means.
-A metro service will be available in Finnoo by 2022.
+A metro service will be available in Finnoo in 2023.
 Detailed planning is being done for pedestrian and bicycle access and lanes.

 Seafront homes close to the beautiful archipelago of Espoo will create exceptional possibilities for people to live by the sea and enjoy marine atmosphere.

 |Finnoo Centre.
 Illustration: C&J Architects.

 |Finnoo Matroonankatu.
 Illustration: Tommila Architects Ltd.

 Finnoo is being built according to highly sustainable development principles, which is evident in zoning solutions, energy solutions and material selection.
 Residential developments will focus on four areas: the urban metro centre, the all-green Djupsundsbäcken, the seaside Finnoo Marina and the northern Finnoonkartano.
 Different sections of Finnoo are connected with lush parks.
 Even a wet-land nature sanctuary will be formed to Finnoo.